 - Ensure that the USB cable is long enough to plug it into the nearest USB adaptor.

 The Surface Sensor can be installed under the desk.
 The Surface sensors are shipped with the adhesive strip.
 The mounting bracket must be ordered separately.

 The sensors can be installed using:

-The adhesive strip is recommended for a metal ceiling grid or any smooth tile surface.
 Since desks can be of wood or metal, use either adhesive strip or wood screws to mount the sensor to the underside of the desk.

 Installing the sensor with an adhesive strip is faster, and it works with almost any surface.
 For a long-lasting bond, use the adhesive tape without the mount.
 However, it may be difficult to remove the sensor later.
 Also, note that removing the adhesive strip from painted surfaces can leave marks.

 Installing the sensor using wood screws can take longer, but it is easier to remove the sensor when needed.

 Step 1: Use a dry clean cloth or paper towel to clean the desk's underside surface to ensure a strong bond.

 Step 2: Remove the plastic strip on the double-sided adhesive strip and fix it to the back of the sensor.